 The Eä RPG Basic Rules are designed to help you create a character as quickly as possible, so that you can begin playing right away.
-With the guidance of a GM who has already read the rules, a typical character creation process should only take about 15 minutes to be ready for play, assuming you do not just use a pre-generated character provided to you by your GM.
+With the guidance of a GM who has already read the rules, a typical first time character creation process should only take about 15 minutes to be ready for play, assuming you do not just use a pre-generated character provided to you by your GM.
+Play testing has indicated that once players have made one character, the subsequent character creation process can be completed in as little as 5 minutes.

-The Eä RPG Basic Rules are exactly that, basic.
+The Eä RPGS Basic Rules are exactly that, basic.
 Every attempt is made to keep character generation very simple and quick, avoiding complex mechanics for fleshing out the character in terms of game statistics.
 Instead of many attribute scores, the basic rules use only 4.
 Instead of a long list of skills trying to cover every conceivable action or skill imaginable, just these 4 attributes are used in conjunction with a die roll to determine success or failure for certain challenges or even for combat.
 Instead of many different sizes and shapes of dice, only one six sided (1d6) die is needed.
+This level of simplicity can create problems for long term play, but work fine for short campaigns.
+This system is really only designed for first time players (and game masters) to dip their toes into the role-playing game experience.
+Experienced role-playing gamers will likely find the system lacking in many areas.
+Hopefully those who participate in using these basic rules will enjoy it so much, they will want more, and be ready to take the next step by learning the Eä RPGS Standard Rules.